Lunch & Learn

 This multifaceted relationship between Indigenous peoples and earth ovens at Eagle Cave provides a foundation to consider the role(s) of earth ovens in adjacent regions.

-Presenter: Charles Koenig, PhD.
+Presenters: Charles Koenig, PhD.

 Time: Noon to 1:00 PM Central Time